 The wireless network must meet the capacity needs of the building and follow the network vendor’s best practice.

-The diagram is an example of the topology for building a wifi network in a shared building.
-It shows the satellite equipment room with access switches and links to the core equipment and wifi.
+An example satellite equipment room for a wifi network in a shield building would contain access switches and links to the core equipment and wifi.

 Planning the wifi coverage